awsdocs/aws-mobile-developer-guide/doc_source/how-to-lambda.rst

-This section provides information on the steps for achieving specific tasks for integrating your Amazon Lambda functions into your Android and iOS apps.
+This section provides information on the steps for achieving specific tasks for integrating your AWS Lambda functions into your Android and iOS apps.

 .. toctree::
    :titlesonly: